nielstron/quantulum3/README.rst

 See *units.json* for the complete list of units and *entities.json* for the complete list of entities.
 The criteria for adding units have been:

 - the unit has (or is redirected to) a WikiPedia page
-- the unit is in common use (e.g. not the `pre-metric Swedish units of measurement <https://en.wikipedia.org/wiki/Swedish_units_of_measurement#Length>`_).
+- the unit is in common use (e.g. not the `premetric Swedish units of measurement <https://en.wikipedia.org/wiki/Swedish_units_of_measurement#Length>`_).

 It's easy to extend these two files to the units/entities of interest.
 Here is an example of an entry in *entities.json*: